nerds-with-keyboards/routerino/README.md

 ## Features

-### Core Features

 - Routing
-  - Easy integration of simple routing for your React app (supports React v18, older versions have not yet been tested)
+  - Easy integration of simple routing for your React app (supports React versions 17, 18, and 19)
   - Zero dependencies for lighter, more maintainable projects
   - No special link components required, works great for Markdown-based pages and semantic HTML